 Continue folding the strip in triangles until you get a small, triangular stuffed pastry

 Boreks, stuffed pastries are hugely popular in Turkish cuisine; we Turks love them for breakfast as an appetizer or a mid-day snack; there really is not a bad time for a borek!
 Yufka, the wonderful thin sheets of fresh pastry is used traditionally to make boreks at home, though they are hard to find (and not as good) abroad.
 (If you can get fresh yufka especially in Turkey, you can use only one sheet at a time, as yufka is more moist and manageable.
 You may just want to keep your yufka stripes a little longer).
 I use the filo pastry sheets for this recipe and it works well.
 If frozen, you need to defrost the filo sheets overnight in the fridge and or leave at room temperature 2 hour before using.
 If you are using the fresh filo sheets kept in the fridge as in the supermarkets in the UK, you need to leave them at room temperature for 30 minutes before using.
-As for the cheese filling, if you can get the delicious, moist Turkish white cheese, beyaz peynir, that is a perfect fit here.
-The closest I can get to Turkish white cheese is the feta cheese abroad, and it is drier than the Turkish equivalent.
-Therefore, I add a little grated mozzarella to bring some creaminess and balance the flavors.
-You can omit if you prefer to.
+As for the cheese filling, if you can get the delicious, moist Turkish white cheese, beyaz peynir, that is a perfect fit here; I love Pinar Foods UK‘s white cheese, beyaz peynir.
+I find feta drier than the Turkish equivalent.
+Therefore, I add a little grated mozzarella to bring some creaminess and balance the flavors, especially if feta is used.

 Here’s also my YouTube video for these delicious filo triangles: